CS340-21/oss/troger28.md

 ### Instance 1391: rognar/webkit-wince-5-6-7-2013-mobile-
 Similarly, based on the fact that this project is no longer active and has a single contributor, I suspect it is not accepting contributions.
 The lack of pull requests and issues supports this.

+# Sprint 3

+Both projects I was assigned utilize libpng, a popular graphics library.
+It is subject to [CVE-2017-12652] (https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-12652).
+This vulnerability was addressed by [commit 347538efbdc21b8df684ebd92d37400b3ce85d55] (https://github.com/glennrp/libpng/commit/347538efbdc21b8df684ebd92d37400b3ce85d55).

+### Instance 611: catmasteryip/kivy_glucosec
+I believe the vulnerablility still exists in this project.
+I determined this by comparing the pngpread.c and pngrutil.c files from the commit listed above with those in this specific project.
+The c files in this project were not updated with the corrections, which hints that this project is still vulnerable.

+### Instance 1391: rognar/webkit-wince-5-6-7-2013-mobile-
+After reviewing the pngpread.c and pngrutil.c files in this project, I conclude the vulnerability still exists.
+These files do not contain the additions/modifications that were included in the libpng commit which fixed the vulnerability.
+The lack of properly addressing the issues leads me to believe this project remains vulnerable.